-TIME 11:00 A.M. on Wednesday, April 16, 1997.
+TIME 11:00 A.M. on Wednesday, April 15, 1998.
 PLACE The Center Theater, 212 North Fifth Street, Hartsville, South Carolina.
-PURPOSES To elect five members of the Board of Directors to serve for the next three years.
-To elect independent auditors.
+PURPOSES To elect six members of the Board of Directors, five to serve for the next three years and one to serve for the next two years.
+To approve the selection of independent auditors.
 To transact such other business as may properly come before the meeting or any adjournment thereof.
-RECORD DATE Holders of Common Stock of record at the close of business February 28, 1997, are entitled to notice of and to vote at the meeting.
-ANNUAL REPORT The 1996 Annual Report of the Company is enclosed unless you have signed a statement indicating that you have access to another copy at your address.
+RECORD DATE Holders of Common Stock of record at the close of business February 27, 1998, are entitled to notice of and to vote at the meeting.
+ANNUAL REPORT The 1997 Annual Report of the Company is enclosed unless you have signed a statement indicating that you have access to another copy at your address.
 PROXY VOTING It is important that your shares be represented and voted at the meeting.
-Please MARK, SIGN, DATE and RETURN PROMPTLY the enclosed proxy card in the envelope furnished.
+Please MARK, SIGN, DATE, and RETURN PROMPTLY the enclosed proxy card in the envelope furnished.
 Any proxy so given can be revoked in the manner described in the accompanying Proxy Statement at any time prior to its exercise at the meeting.
-By order of the Board of Directors, Charles J. Hupfer Secretary March 14, 1997
+By order of the Board of Directors, Charles J. Hupfer Secretary